From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 Now that you’ve done all the basic preparations, you need somewhere to stay in Riga.

+A good hostel is pivotal when considering how to spend a weekend in Riga Latvia.
 The one thing that I did do right in my preparations for a weekend in Riga was book an amazing hostel.

 Cinnamon Sally Backpackers Hostel